timstarkk/tele-gent/README.md

 ./setup.sh
 ```

-Requires Python 3.10+ on macOS or Linux.
-Windows is not supported (the bot uses Unix PTY for terminal sessions).
+Requires Python 3.10+, tmux, and macOS or Linux.

 The setup script will:
 - Install tele-gent as a CLI command via pipx